10 Simple At Home Fall Prevention Exercises for Seniors

 Hold on to a sturdy chair back or a countertop.
 Stand with good posture and bring your knees up toward your chest, as if you were marching in place.

-Do this slowly and deliberately, using muscles instead of momentum.
+Do this slowly and deliberately, using muscle rather than momentum.

 Aim for 10 knee raises for each leg, or 20 marching steps.